laralove143/sparkle_template/README.md

     - Or copy-paste the code in some other way
 2. Replace occurrences of `FILLME` with the actual values
 3. Update name on the `LICENSE` file
+4. Update username on `.github/FUNDING.yml`
-4. Remove lines with `suppress` if you don't want compatibility with JetBrains IDEs
+5. Remove lines with `suppress` if you don't want compatibility with JetBrains IDEs

 ## 🙋 Wanted: Issues